AnkurSheel/bookland/Bookland/input/posts/2019/2019-04-04-bad-blood/index.md

 excerpt: The book is about the inner workings at Theranos,  a  startup making medical devices to enable the testing of blood using just a pinprick.
 coverImage: ./cover.jpg
 tags:
-    - 'health care'
-    - 'medical'
+    - 'Biography'
-    - 'startup'
+    - 'Company Journey'
-    - 'theranos'
+    - 'Company Building'
 bookTitle: 'Bad Blood: Secrets and Lies in a Silicon Valley Startup'
 amazonLink: 'https://www.amazon.com/Bad-Blood-Secrets-Silicon-Startup/dp/152473165X'
 authors: